karthikrangasai/anton/README.md

 For major changes, please open an issue first to discuss what you would like to change.

-Please do go through the [Contributing Guide](https://github.com/karthikrangasai/pyyamlconf/blob/master/CONTRIBUTING.md) if some help is required.
+Please do go through the [Contributing Guide](https://github.com/karthikrangasai/anton/blob/master/CONTRIBUTING.md) if some help is required.

-Note: `pyyamlconf` currently in active development.
-Please [open an issue](https://github.com/karthikrangasai/pyyamlconf/issues/new/choose) if you find anything that isn't working as expected.
+Note: `anton` currently in active development.
+Please [open an issue](https://github.com/karthikrangasai/anton/issues/new/choose) if you find anything that isn't working as expected.